 Here are some common terms that you’ll see when you start researching CBD products online: hemp oil, hemp seed oil, CBD oil and hemp extract.

-Hemp Oil is the most broad of these terms.
-There are some products labeled Hemp Oil that have CBD in them and some that do not.
-To know whether something labeled Hemp Oil has CBD in it, you need to understand the difference between Hemp Seed Oil and CBD Oil.
+Hemp oil is the most broad of these terms.
+There are some products labeled hemp oil that have CBD in them and many that do not.
+To know whether something labeled hemp oil contains CBD, you need to understand the difference between hemp seed oil and CBD oil.

-Hemp Seed Oil
+What is Hemp Seed Oil?

-Instead of just saying CBD on the label, many products that contain CBD list the primary ingredient as Hemp Extract.
-To add to the confusion, they may also list hempseed oil, olive oil or MCT oil as ingredients.
+Some products that contain CBD list the primary ingredient as hemp extract.
+To add to the confusion, they may also list hemp seed oil, olive oil or MCT oil as ingredients.
 Those other oils listed are the “carrier oils.”
-Carrier oils dilute the concentrated hemp extract (which includes the pure CBD) to improve the taste of the product.
+Carrier oils dilute the concentrated hemp extract (which includes CBD) to improve the taste of the product.

 The omission of CBD from the label can lead some people to mistakenly think there isn’t any CBD in the product.
 But the reality is that many of them do.
 Again, the best way to confirm this is to check the third-party lab reports.
 CBD will be listed in the cannabinoid profile if the product contains it.